Kids will be fascinated by this bubbling slime recipe. The topic of blood is perfect for Halloween or any other time you want to gross your kids out.

 Guess what, there is a science activity for that!

-Kids can learn how to make blood boil in this fun Halloween STEM activity.
+Kids can learn how to make bubbling slime in this fun Halloween STEM activity.

 All you need are a few common ingredients and the willingness to learn.